alexander0042/alexander0042.github.io/index.md

 The GFS model also underpins the Global Ensemble Forecast System [(GEFS)](https://www.ncdc.noaa.gov/data-access/model-data/model-datasets/global-ensemble-forecast-system-gefs), which is the 30-member ensemble (the website says 21, but there are 30 data files) version of the GFS.
 This means that 30 different "versions" of the model are run, each with slightly starting assumptions.
 The API uses the GEFS to get precipitation type, quantity, and probability, since it seemed like the most accurate way of determining this.
 I have no idea how Dark Sky did it, and I am very open to feedback about other ways it could be assigned, since getting the precipitation probability number turned out to be one of the most complex parts of the entire setup!

+### ERA5
+To provide historic weather data, the [European Reanalysis 5 Dataset](https://registry.opendata.aws/ecmwf-era5/) is used.
+This source is particularly interesting, since unlike the real-time NOAA models that I need to convert, it's provided in the "cloud native" [Zarr](https://zarr.readthedocs.io/en/stable/) file format.
+This lets the data be accessed directly and quickly in S3 from Lambda.
+There aern't nearly as many many parameters availible as with the GFS or HRRR models, but there are enough to cover the most important variables.

 #### Others
 There are a number of other models that I could have used as part of this API.
 The Canadian model [(HRDPS)](https://weather.gc.ca/grib/grib2_HRDPS_HR_e.html) is even higher resolution (2.5 km), and seems to do particularly well with precipitation.
 Also, the [European models](https://www.ecmwf.int/en/forecasts) are sometimes considered better global models than the GFS model is, which would make it a great addition.
 However, HRRR and GFS were enough to get things working, and since they are stored on AWS already, there were no data transfer costs!